 The final section at the bottom of your credit report lists every inquiry that has been made over the last two years, including the name of the company and the date of the request.
 Some of the credit bureaus also list the company’s contact information underneath so you can easily call or mail a letter with any questions or concerns.

 When it comes time to apply for any type of credit, you need to compare offers in a smart way.
-You might think you’re being a responsible consumer by applying for several loans but in actuality, you could actually be doing a lot of damage to your credit score.
+You might think you’re being a responsible consumer by applying for several loans but in actuality, the credit checks could actually be doing damage to your credit history.

-Eventually, you’ll more than likely end up paying for higher interest rates the next time you apply for a loan or credit card because of that lower credit score.
+Eventually, you’ll more than likely end up paying higher interest rates the next time you apply for a loan or credit card because of it.

 How Hard Inquiries Affect Your Credit Score

-Hard inquiries listed on your credit report do carry a negative effect on your credit score, but the impact can be minimal if you don’t overdo it.
+Hard pulls listed on your credit report do carry a negative effect on your credit scores, but the impact can be minimal if you don’t overdo it.

-Once a creditor requests a copy of your credit report and score, you’ll see a slight dip in your credit score.
+Once a creditor runs a credit check, you’ll see a slight dip in your credit score.
 However, since the inquiries category only accounts for your 10% of your overall credit score, a single inquiry shouldn’t have a dramatic effect.

-In fact, it could be just a five point drop or even less.
-Even though the listing remains on your report for two years, its impact on your credit score only lasts for one year.
+In fact, it could be just a five-point drop or even less.
+Even though the listing remains on your report for two years, its impact on your credit only lasts for one year.
 Any inquiry that’s been listed for more than a year won’t affect your credit score at all.

-But the length of time between inquiries isn’t the only way a hard inquiry can impact your credit score.
-Your credit score also reflects how many inquiries you’ve had.
+But the length of time between inquiries isn’t the only way a hard inquiry can impact your credit.
+Your credit history also reflects how many inquiries you’ve had.

 After all, one credit inquiry subtracting five points from your overall credit score probably won’t be such a big deal.
 But if you’ve applied for several loans and credit cards in the last year, the damage can really start to add up.